 Vesper is a tiny village located in the state of Wisconsin.
-With a population of 513 people and just one neighborhood, Vesper is the 453rd largest community in Wisconsin.
-Much of the housing stock in Vesper was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 526 people and just one neighborhood, Vesper is the 453rd largest community in Wisconsin.
+Vesper has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Vesper is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Vesper isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Vesper are a mix of both white- and blue-collar jobs.
 Overall, Vesper is a village of professionals, service providers, and construction workers and builders.
-There are especially a lot of people living in Vesper who work in healthcare (16.88%), healthcare suport services (7.17%), and maintenance occupations (6.75%).
+There are especially a lot of people living in Vesper who work in healthcare (15.27%), healthcare suport services (8.87%), and maintenance occupations (7.39%).

 Overall, Vesper’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.